What is the Beaux Arts Ball?

 Mia McNay is a QHS graduate and the 2011 Queen. (right)

 When is the Beaux Arts Ball?

 It is It is always held in late December around Christmas.
 In recent years, it has been at the Oakley Lindsay Center.

 What is the History of the Ball?

-The Beaux Arts Ball is an 82 year old tradition that first took place in 1930.
+The Beaux Arts Ball is a tradition that first took place in 1930.
 It was sponsored by the Quincy Art Club and held at the Hotel Lincoln-Douglas.
 In 1938, Katherine Gardner, for whom the Stevenson Gallery is named, was crowned the First Beaux Arts Ball Queen for receiving the most ticket pledges. (left)

 1940 was the first year that the Queen candidates took part in selling tickets.
 During WWII, the ball was held but no Queen was crowned until 1950.